EdwardSnyder-NOAA/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/ContainerQuickstart.rst

 .. [#fn] On these systems, container testing shows inconsistent results.

 .. note::
-   * On Gaea, Singularity/Apptainer is only available on the C5 partition, and therefore container use is only supported on Gaea C5.
    * The NOAA Cloud containers are accessible only to those with EPIC resources.

 Users can simply set an environment variable to point to the container: